05 Dec Second Foreign Rights Trip to Guadalajara for 2 Seas Agency

 2016 marked the 30th edition of the FIL, and instead of inviting a single country, city or language territory as a guest of honor, the fair celebrated Latin America in its entirety.

 Featured authors included Mario Vargas Llosa, Guadelupe Nettel, Carmen Boullosa and Wendy Guerra.
 Non-Latin American presence was also on the rise as Andrew Wylie delivered a keynote at his very first appearance ever at the FIL.
 I indeed noticed an increased presence of international publishers, agents and scouts compared to last year.
-(Read more about the rise of international attendance in these Bookseller and Livres Hebdo articles.)
+(Read more about the rise of international attendance in this Livres Hebdo article.)

 The fellowship for international editors that is organized during the FIL is getting more traction, with editors from amongst others Finland, Korea, Italy, the US, the UK and the Netherlands taking part this year.
 There were also quite a few Danish agents and publishers, which I later learned were sponsored by the Danish Arts Council.